mpacula/COSMOS/doc/source/cli.rst

 Command Line Interface
 ______________________

-Make sure your environment variables, are set.
-In particular :file:`/path/to/Cosmos/bin` must be in your PATH Use the shell command :command:`env` if you're not sure what's in your environment.
+Make sure your environment variables are properly set (see :ref:`config`).
+Use the shell command :command:`env` if you're not sure what's in your environment.

 .. code-block:: bash